 Describe your target market and why.
 What market research has been undertaken?
 Avoid saying that everyone in the world is potentially your market – be specific.

 Detail who your main competitors are and why your product or service has advantages and benefits over theirs.

 Investors invest in people, so this section is key.
 Explain who is involved and what their strengths are.
 However, if there are gaps in knowledge or weaknesses which need addressing, do not shy away from this.
 Perhaps you may be looking for an investor with complementary skills?

 Investors will focus on the finances and will be looking for a clear and concise summary detailing:

 Profit budget: historic and realistic projections (3 to 5 years) including turnover, gross profit margin and bottom line profit.

 Funding: how much funding is required and for what purpose.
 Summarise your cashflow forecast to substantiate the figures.

 - Exit strategy

-Investors will be interested when you’re looking to exit the business and when (typically 3 to 5 years), be it a trade sale, flotation or something else.
+Investors will be interested when you are looking to exit the business and when (typically 3 to 5 years), be it a trade sale, flotation or something else.
 They will want their money back with a good return!

-As mentioned at the beginning, chances are you’ll need a thick skin and an ability not to let rejection get you down.
+As mentioned at the beginning, chances are you will need a thick skin and an ability not to let rejection get you down.
 As the old saying goes: “if at first you don’t succeed, try, try and try again”.
-You may not find the perfect investor immediately so keep kissing frogs and hopefully eventually you’ll eventually find your prince.
+You may not find the perfect investor immediately, so keep kissing frogs and hopefully eventually you will eventually find your prince.